jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/1_Safety.typ

 === Theoretical Foundations of Safety-Critical Hydrogen Properties<chap_2_0_1>

 The previous @chap_2_0_0 provided a comprehensive overview of hydrogen's properties, elucidating its attractiveness as an energy carrier.
 However, when considering experimental structural validation tests of #gl_("swith", long:true) for a potential final certification, it is crucial to understand the potential hazards associated with hydrogen.

-This investigation can be divided into two complementary approaches: a theoretical foundation and an experimentally supported elaboration.
-The current subsection focuses on the theoretical knowledge, while the subsequent @chap_2_0_2 complements it with practical insights.
+This investigation can be divided into two complementary approaches: a theoretical foundation and a practical approach supported by numerical simulations and experimental elaboration.
+The current subsection focuses on the theoretical knowledge, while the subsequent @chap_2_0_2 complements it with practical insights derived from simulations and experiments.
 To achieve this comprehensive understanding, a thorough study has been undertaken.
 The primary objective is to highlight the key findings, particularly emphasizing the aspects of hydrogen that require special attention from a safety perspective.
-By thoroughly examining these safety-relevant properties, this study aims to establish a theoretical foundation upon which potential challenges can be identified and mitigation strategies can be developed for the experimental validation and eventual certification of #gl_("swith", pl:true).
-This groundwork serves as a crucial first step in addressing the complex safety considerations inherent in #gl_("swith") applications.
+By thoroughly examining these safety-relevant properties, this study establishes a critical theoretical foundation.
+This foundation, when combined with insights from upcoming sections on simulations and experiments, can enable the identification of challenges and development of mitigation strategies for #gl_("swith", pl:true) validation and certification.

 In @chap_1_0, a systematic approach was employed to identify standards potentially relevant to #gl_("swith").
 These standards were further refined in @chap_1_0_6 to determine the most essential ones.
 Although not specifically developed for #gl_("swith") certification, these standards provide insights into potential tests that scientists can anticipate.
 The mandatory and optional structural tests, as per ISO 11119-3:2020 @11119_3_ISO, are listed in @tab_12 and @tab_13 respectively.
 These tests must be demonstrated for high-pressure cylinder certification.